 Online retailer Zappos likes to say that they are a service company that happens to sell shoes.
-Zappos CEO Tony Hsieh will often presage that in 10 or 20 years, he hopes people will forget that the company started by selling shoes and will just think of Zappos as a service organization that provides great experiences.
+Zappos CEO Tony Hsieh often presages that in 20 years, he hopes people forget that the company started by selling shoes.
+He hopes they they will just think of Zappos as a service organization that provides great experiences.

 It’s clear the company is putting their money where their mouth is.
 If you perform a Google search for “Zappos customer service stories,” a plethora of links to heartwarming anecdotes appear.

 It turns out Hsieh was never a proponent of spending a lot of money on advertising.
-He chose to redirect the amount of money most companies would allocate to paid marketing or advertising and invested it instead in customer service.
+He redirected the amount of money most companies would allocate to marketing or advertising and invested it instead in customer service.
 That strategy, he believed, would lead to strong word-of-mouth advertising by his customers, and that instinct clearly paid off.
 It also bred strong customer loyalty, as 75% of new Zappos orders are placed by repeat customers.

-Because humans are the worst judges of their own behavior, it helps to get feedback from others to better understand what our professional strengths are.
+Because humans are the worst judges of their own behavior, it helps to get feedback from others.
+This can help us better understand what our professional strengths are.

 You might discover that you display qualities you weren’t aware of.

 Also, hearing that we are good at the pursuits we put a lot of time and effort into can be a rewarding and validating experience.

 Being armed with feedback from others can empower you in a job interview.
 If you tell the hiring manager that clients often say that you are very thorough and detail-oriented and provide specific examples, it will show that you are self-aware and proactive in obtaining feedback.
 If you gain a reputation as an outside-the-box thinker who provides creative solutions for clients, chances are they will tell their colleagues and you will win more business through referrals.